miniwms/Mini-WMS/Picking.md

 <table>
   <tr>
     <td style="width: 50%; text-align: left;">Step 1: PO ready for picking</td>
     <td style="width: 50%; text-align: left;">Step 2: Picking from a location.
-If the item is lot control, you have to provide lot control.</td>
+If the item is lot control, you have to provide a lot number.</td>
   </tr>
   <tr>
     <td style="vertical-align: top;">